mbyotwo3-beep/OBS-studio-Plugin/obs-qr-donations/README.md

 - Customize invoice expiration time
 - Set minimum/maximum donation amounts
 - Add custom memos to invoices

+Important: Each user should obtain their own Breez API key (free) and enter it in the `Breez API Key` setting.
+The plugin will not embed or share developer API keys; this keeps user funds and rate limits isolated and secure.

+Important: You cannot enable Lightning without a valid Breez API key.
+The plugin enforces this: the Lightning toggle will automatically turn off if the API key is empty and a status is shown in the source properties.

+When Lightning is enabled, fields are added to the source properties for Breez API Key, Spark URL and Spark Access Key.

+Test Connection:
+- Use the "Test Breez Connection" button in the source properties to validate your Breez API Key and Spark settings.
+The test shows a success/failure message and sets the "Breez Test Status" field with the latest result.

 ### OBS Integration
 - Add as a browser source or window capture